Modules Environment¶

 With the name of a module (or a part of the name), it will show all modules that match that (part of) a name.
 E.g., when

-is loaded,will show something along the lines of
+is loaded on the login nodes,will show something along the lines of

 but